-Shawcross’ reply is chillingly simple: “Sure.”
+Shawcross’ reply is chilling: “Sure.”

-By the time Arthur Shawcross claimed his earliest victims, he had already led a troubled life.
+Three years after enlisting, Shawcross was sent into active duty in Vietnam.
+Before he left, he remarried, this time to a woman named Linda.
+In Vietnam, Shawcross took advantage of the guerilla warfare to commit heinous acts.
 According to his own telling, Shawcross went on secret, solo missions into the jungle where he engaged in savage acts.
 In the interview, he speaks frankly about beheading and cooking a Vietnamese woman and eating some of her flesh.
 When asked what it tasted like, he compares it to steak.

 The problem is, like so much about Arthur Shawcross, we have no way of knowing if there is any truth in his gruesome–and, frankly, unlikely–war stories.
-In fact, according to police, he was not the “weapons specialist” that he claims but rather a supply clerk who never actually saw combat.
+In fact, according to police, he was not the “weapons specialist” that he claims, but rather a supply clerk who never actually saw combat.

-Afterward, he returned to Watertown, New York, where he had grown up.
-There, he killed 10-year-old Jack Blake and, four months later, eight-year-old Karen Ann Hill.
-Both children were believed to have been raped and mutilated.
-In the documentary, one of the officers describes finding Hill’s body, his voice choking up as he recounts that “He stuffed her mouth with dirt”.
+Afterward, he returned to his hometown of Watertown.
+It was on May 7, 1972 that Shawcross lured his first known victim—Jack Owen Blake—into some woods in Watertown.
+There, he killed the 10-year-old, and four months later, eight-year-old Karen Ann Hill.
+Hill had been visiting Watertown with her mother for Labor Day weekend.
+Both children were reported to have been raped and mutilated.
+In the documentary, one of the officers describes finding Hill’s body, his voice choking up as he recounts that “he stuffed her mouth with dirt”.

-Between 1988 and 1989, Arthur Shawcross murdered at least 11 women, many of them prostitutes that he picked up along one street in Rochester, New York, where he was then living with his fourth wife.
+Between 1988 and 1989, Arthur Shawcross murdered at least 11 women, many of them prostitutes that he picked up along one street in Rochester, New York, where he was living with his fourth wife.
 Most of them were strangled to death, and their often-mutilated bodies were dumped in the nearby Genesee River.
-Shawcross would also sometimes return to the bodies of his victims in order to mutilate them further.
+Shawcross would also return to the bodies of his victims in order to mutilate them further.

-When dealing with someone so prone to lies and exaggerations, it can be difficult to get to the truth of someone like Arthur Shawcross, even when we have the terrible evidence of his crimes in front of us.
+When dealing with someone so prone to lies and exaggeration, it can be difficult to get to the truth of someone like Arthur Shawcross, even when we have the terrible evidence of his crimes in front of us.
 Still, maybe the truth is there in his interview, after all.
 In a follow-up to his question about what evil is, the interviewer asks Shawcross, “Are you evil?”